ashfaq92/kdtree-java-cpp/README.md

 # kdtree-java-cpp

-Added main function for java project and increased the readability- readibility.
+Added main function for java project and increased the code readibility.
 The entry point to java project is KDFC_ART.java file.
 There, I have included the example in main function that a sample data-set of random vectors and searches nearest neighbor of another randomly generated query point.
 The example is self-explanotary.
 The functioning is: The method takes a data-set, creates KD-tree based index and then performs nearest neighbor query.